 A&E departments are incredibly busy.
 You need to be explicit so the triage nurse understands this is a time-sensitive sexual health emergency, not a minor injury.

-3. Explain the risk: Do not downplay it out of embarrassment.
+• Be direct about the exposure: Do not downplay it out of embarrassment.
 Tell them exactly what happened (e.g., receptive anal sex without a condom).
-They need the clinical facts to justify prescribing the antiretrovirals.
+They need the clinical facts to justify prescribing the medication.

 The Starter Pack: A&E will usually give you a "starter pack" of PEP medication (enough for 3 to 5 days).
-They will then refer you to the local STI clinic (like the GUIDE Clinic) on the next working day to get the prescription for the remainder of the 28-day course and follow-up blood tests.
+The follow-up is mandatory.
+They will refer you to the local STI clinic (like the GUIDE Clinic) on the next working day to get the prescription for the remainder of the 28-day course.

 Related: